2E0PGS/blog/_posts/2020-03-15-notes-and-paper.md

 # Notes and paper

 I always take notes.
 I find however I spread my notes across too many pieces of paper.
 Often a piece of scrap A4 is used for diagrams/sketches of software architecture.
-Other times it's Post-it Note as they were closest to hand.
+Other times it's Post-it Notes as they were closest to hand.
 However I eventually end up with lots of notes spread everywhere.
 I realised a while back that I need to consolidate all my notes into one book.
 Then I always have all my notes with me.

 First rule was no Post-it Notes.